 >> Lineup announced for 50 free concerts at the Levitt Pavilion in downtown Dayton

-Chappelle's team has opened up $50 barnyard-only tickets on the event's website.
+Chappelle's team has opened up $50 barnyard-only tickets on

 The ticket reads: “The barnyard will include a big screen monitor, limited seating, drinks and concessions.
 In case of inclement weather, guests will have access to a closed and covered area.”